JTH Tucson grounds with epic views of Saguaro National Park

 Book your stay at JTH Tucson here.

 While in Tucson we also stayed at Desert Vibrations, a retro themed hacienda on the other side of town.
-This stay has a cozy feel and refreshing pool, and the lovely owners even organised us a surprise sunset horse ride far us.
+This stay has a cozy feel and refreshing pool, and the lovely owners even organised us a surprise sunset horseback riding far us.
 We loved this experience, so don’t miss this!

 Book your stay at Desert Vibrations here.

 Really anywhere that’s safe to pull over will give you epic views.
-So take your car and drive around, stopping wherever grabs your attention.
+So take your car and drive around, stopping wherever grabs your attention – we found some of the rest stops and picnic areas had just as epic views as the hiking trails.

-TIP: We found the Western side of the National Park best for saguaro viewing, so definitely head here first!
+TIP: We found Saguaro National Park west to be the best place for saguaro viewing, so definitely head here first!

-Sarah with plenty of cacti at sunset in Saguaro National Park
+Sarah surrounded by cacti at sunset in Saguaro National Park desert

-You can also explore the hiking trails through the national park.
+You can also explore the hiking trails through Saguaro National Park.
 We took an early hike one morning to beat the sun and get up on the peak of the Western mountains.
 We were rewarded with sweeping views across the surrounding desert.

-Though we honesty found the best saguaro cactus viewing to be at the base of the mountains and not very far from the roads.
-The Manville Trail and trails around the Red Hills Visitor Centre (both in the Western National Park) were amazing!
+Though we honestly found the best saguaro cactus viewing to be at the base of the mountains and not very far from the roads.
+The Manville Trail and trails around the Red Hills Visitor Center (both in the West side of the Park) were amazing short hike options!

-The Bajada Loop Road is a stunning drive which also gives you great access to some of the parks best hikes, as well as offering a chill way to see a lot of the national park from your vehicle.
+The Bajada Loop Drive is one of the most scenic drives in the area and also gives you great access to some of the parks best hikes, as well as offering a chill way to see a lot of the national park from your vehicle.

-TIP: Remember to take plenty of water on hiking trails!
+TIP: Remember to take lots of water on hiking trails!

 Where to eat in Tucson

-Tucson has a massive Mexican influence when it comes to food.
+The Tucson area has a massive Mexican influence when it comes to food.
 Luckily this is our favourite cuisine!
-Our favourite places to eat were Penca for delicious and stylish Mexican dining, and Seis Kitchen for cheaper but equally tasty Mexican.
+Our favourite places to eat during our Saguaro Park visit were Penca for delicious and stylish Mexican dining, and Seis Kitchen for cheaper but equally tasty Mexican.

 And if you’re coffee addicts like us, try Exo Roast Co in downtown Tucson for a great brew in a quiet, trendy little coffee shop.

-I hope you love Tucson as much as we did!
+I hope you love Tucson and Saguaro National Park as much as we did!

 Like this post?
 Pin it for later and share it with others!